sherlock-audit/2023-02-carapace-judging/README.md

 Source: https://github.com/sherlock-audit/2023-02-carapace-judging/issues/117

 ## Found by
-clems4ever, chaduke, Ruhum, jprod15, Bauer, Kumpa, mert\_eren, Web3SecurityDAO
+chaduke, mert\_eren, Kumpa, Web3SecurityDAO, clems4ever, jprod15, Ruhum, Bauer

 ## Summary
 In some cases the protocol can contain zero funds while having a non zero totalSupply of STokens.
 In that case the protocol will not be able to accept any new deposits and any new protection buys, thus coming to a halt, unless all STokens are burned by their respective holders.